Jarrod Harbrow: AFL career

 In round 19, 2018, Harbrow became the first Gold Coast player to play 150 games for the club.
 The club board ratified the decision to award him life membership.
 He also won The Gold Coast Club Champion award in 2018, Gold Coast's Best & Fairest award.

-On August 17th, 2021, Harbrow announced that he would retire after the Suns season finale against the Sydney Swans.
-He played 262 games and is the Gold Coast's games record holder, with 192 games.
+On August 17, 2021, Harbrow announced that he would retire after the Suns season finale against the Sydney Swans.